BrandonCohen1/Scholar/README.md

 ## Nature Springer Key
 To access your API key for Nature Springer, please visit [Nature Springer API](https://www.springeropen.com/get-published/indexing-archiving-and-access-to-data/api).

-1. Register or login to create an account.
+1. Register or log in to create an account.
 2. Navigate to the API section and apply for an API key for the services you intend to use.
 3. Once approved, your API key will be available on your dashboard.